The Charles B. Rangel International Affairs Graduate Fellowship

 Eligibility Requirements

-- Seek admission to enter graduate school in the fall of 2023 for a two-year program at a U.S. university in an area of relevance to the Foreign Service.
+• Seek admission to a two-year graduate degree program at a U.S. university in an area of relevance to the Foreign Service.